cun3yt/secure-notes/instructions.md

    8. Pyenv: For Python version management.
    9. Pip: For Python package management.
    10. Pytest: For testing.
-2. Frontend: The latest versions of NextJS, shadcn, tailwind and lucid icon for frontend.
+2. Frontend:
+   1. Typescript as the programming language.
+   2. NextJS as the framework.
+   3. Shadcn as the component library.
+   4. Tailwind as the CSS framework.
+   5. Lucid icon as the icon library.
-3. Encryption: Web Crypto API (Native) for encryption on the frontend side.
+   6. Encryption: Web Crypto API (Native) for encryption on the frontend side.

 The development will be done in the local machine.
 The backend API will be hosted on http://localhost:5000.
 The frontend will be hosted on http://localhost:3000.